Is Your Website Getting New Patients? Conversion Optimization Tips

 Analytic tools, like Google Analytics, are absolutely essential in understanding how well your practice’s website is hitting the mark with your target audience.
 These tools allow tracking of visitor behavior patterns on your site according to age, interests, and more.

-The 5 Essential Elements of Successful Conversion Optimization in a Nutshell
+The 5 Essential Elements of Successful Conversion Rate Optimization in a Nutshell

 Below, then, are 5 essential elements about conversion optimization that should help you better understand how well your site is being managed.